 But it’s seldom the tool that’s the problem, as competing ITSM tool vendors will want you to believe.
 The true problem of ambitious ITSM initiatives is in underestimating the challenge of achieving sticky user adoption.

-Using the simple shopping cart as an example
+Using the simple shopping cart as an example for ITSM tools

 Back in 1937, grocer Sylvan Goldman observed that his customers would buy more goods from his store, if only they could carry more goods than fit in a wire basket.
 He said: ‘‘They [customers] had a tendency to stop shopping when the baskets became too full or too heavy.’’
 So, with help from a carpenter, they built the first shopping cart.
 However, when presented with this new tool, shoppers rejected it.
 Men thought that it undermined their muscular strength, while women told him “I’ve pushed my last baby buggy.”

 But Goldman knew that the tool (the shopping cart) wasn’t the real issue.
 He instead worked on the user adoption part of the change, the people issue, and hired fake shoppers to use the shopping cart around the store.
 The trick worked, and the initial customer objections faded.

 And back to ITSM and ITSM tools…

 Today, ITSM tool implementers naively expect users’ adoption to be a by-product of the tool implementation, a user manual, or initial training plans.
 They assume that they can force people to abandon the old ITSM tool, or email, and to actively do everything needed in the new tool.